mweststrate/nscript/README.md

 * `--local` in combination with --touch or -x; do not use global nscript, but the one provided in the embedding npm package

-## Future plans

-1. Windows support
-2. Rely on child_process.spawnSync instead of fibers for synchronous executing.

 ## Different ways of running `nscript` functions